What Is a Checking Account?

 Checking accounts typically come with a debit (or ATM) card, which is extremely convenient, especially if you aren’t into carrying cash with you and prefer swiping a card instead.
 Savings accounts have a range of purposes, but they don’t normally come with a card you can use.

-What to Look for to Find the Right Checking Account
+What to Look For In a Checking Account

 As we’ve gone through all the varieties of checking accounts, let’s male a checklist of things to consider before you sign up for a particular account.